-Overall, the conditioned multi-region model represents the general trends of the Pacific halibut population and is a useful model to simulate the population forward in time and test management strategies.
+Overall, the conditioned multi-region OM, composed of two models, represents the general trends of the Pacific halibut population, characterizes uncertainty and variability, and is a useful model to simulate the population forward in time and test management strategies.
+There are many changes to the model and conditioning process that could be made to potentially improve these fits.
+For example, movement may be sex-specific, but tagging data are lacking this information.